The Lion, the Witch and the Wardrobe - the Animation

 Puddleglum the despondent Marsh-wiggle was inspired by CS Lewis' pessimistic gardener, Fred Paxford, who Lewis described as 'an inwardly optimistic, outwardly pessimistic, dear, frustrating, shrewd countryman.'
 As a child, Lewis had attended the Wynyard boarding school run by someone he described as a cruel, sadistic, tyrannical headmaster, with his later boarding school Malvern College even worse.
 These inspired the oppressive school Experiment House where Eustace and Jill attend.
 George MacDonald's novel The Princess and the Goblin (1872) was also a key influence on the story.

 Another understandable difference is that in the television series when Rilian is first encountered underground, he has a mask over his face to hide his identity.
-This is because the actor who played Rilian had previously appeared in flashback scenes and did not want the surprise of Rilian's identity to be revealed prematurely.
+This was to avoid spoiling the surprise by revealing Rilian's identity prematurely, as the actor who played Rilian had already appeared in flashback scenes.

 The journey across Ettinsmoor does not appear to take as long in the television series as the novel, where it is described as taking 'many days'.
 The weather conditions the travellers experience are also much harsher in the novel, with the traveller's battling extreme snow conditions.
 At the end of the television series, the Underworld is destroyed and the inhabitants appear to have been killed.
 In the novel, the earthmen had all been under the Green Lady's spell and, after her death, return to their home, the land of Bism in the deep land.